Keshia Chanté: Personal life

+Chanté began dating former National Hockey League goaltender Ray Emery in June 2010, who had starred as the love interest in her music video for "Test Drive", and the two became engaged in June 2016.
+But in 2017, Chanté announced via her Instagram account that she had called off the wedding..
+She later sought a restraining order against Emery, who was arrested for allegedly uttering threats and assaulting her with a weapon.

 Chanté divides her time between West Hollywood, California, and Toronto, Ontario.

 Philanthropy

 Chanté has supported HIV/AIDS awareness and youth initiatives in Canada and abroad.

 She has worked with World Vision in the Dominican Republic.
 She also participated in an AIDS awareness fundraiser with Alicia Keys in support of the Stephen Lewis Foundation.

-In 2014, Chanté appeared in an NBC public service announcement for Mariska Hargitay’s Joyful Heart Foundation alongside Eli Manning and Hilary Swank to raise awareness of domestic violence.
+In 2014, Chanté appeared in an NBC public service announcement for Mariska Hargitay's Joyful Heart Foundation alongside Eli Manning and Hilary Swank to raise awareness of domestic violence.
 She has hosted We Day events in Calgary and Ottawa and spoken about mental health awareness, including depression and anxiety.